Tiramisu-Compiler/tiramisu-compiler.github.io/index.md

     * It supports naturally non-rectangular iteration spaces.
     * It uses dependence analysis to guarantee the correctness of optimizations.

+The following [post](Comparison.md) provides a more detailed comparison between Tiramisu, Halide and TVM.

 ## Performance in Deep Learning

 <p align="center">